 - Cross-subject by default: a cooking project covers reading, maths, science, and culture simultaneously

-- Parent involvement: Charlotte Mason: high (curating books, planning lessons).
+- Parent involvement — Charlotte Mason: high (curating books, planning short lessons).
+Waldorf: high (rhythm, festivals, handwork modelling).
+Montessori: medium (preparing environment, observing).
 Unschooling: medium (facilitating, providing resources).
 Real-world: medium (setting up projects, being present).

-- Structure: Charlotte Mason: moderate and consistent.
+- Structure — Charlotte Mason: moderate and consistent.
+Waldorf: rhythmic and seasonal.
+Montessori: flexible within a prepared environment.
 Unschooling: minimal.
 Real-world: moderate but flexible.

-- Book-heavy?
-Charlotte Mason: yes (living books are central).
+- Book-heavy? — Charlotte Mason: yes (living books are central).
+Waldorf: yes, but storytelling-led (oral first).
+Montessori: moderate (real books, not twaddle).
 Unschooling: only if the child wants.
 Real-world: some, but hands-on experiences lead.

-- Outdoor emphasis: Charlotte Mason: strong (nature study is core).
+- Outdoor emphasis — Charlotte Mason: strong (nature study is core).
+Waldorf: strong (seasonal nature, festivals).
+Montessori: present but environment-focused.
 Unschooling: depends on the child.
 Real-world: strong (the world is the classroom).

-- Easiest to explain to skeptics: Charlotte Mason (it looks most like "school").
+- Easiest to explain to skeptics — Charlotte Mason (looks most like "school").
 Hardest: unschooling.

-- Best for anxious parents: Charlotte Mason (clear framework).
-Most challenging for anxious parents: unschooling (requires trusting the process).
+- Best for anxious parents — Charlotte Mason and Montessori (clear frameworks).
+Most challenging: unschooling (requires trusting the process).

-- Record-keeping: Charlotte Mason: natural fit (narrations, notebooks).
+- Record-keeping — Charlotte Mason: natural fit (narrations, notebooks).
+Waldorf: artistic main lesson books.
+Montessori: work cycle observation notes.
 Unschooling: harder to document.
-Real-world: moderate (projects create natural portfolios).
+Real-world: projects create natural portfolios.

 The best homeschool method is the one that your family actually enjoys doing on a Tuesday morning in February.